emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

     -   Area
     -   Perimeter
 -   Revise plan and write protocol for field measurements
--   Clone repository <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->, which will allow you to open the .csv datasheet template ("Module1\_MeasuringReefs\_template.csv")
-    -   Do not add/delete columns since we will combine datasets later
-    -   Column headings in red are those you’ll be filling in
--   Print datasheets (relevant columns) on waterproof paper
+-   Create datasheets on waterproof paper
 -   Gather remaining supplies for morning field trip

 Measuring reefs:

 -   Measure each study reef based on methods in protocol
--   Do three replicate measurements per reef
--   Record data on datasheet(s)
+-   Record data (including metadata - e.g., date/time, depth, etc.) on datasheet(s)
 -   Make sure not to leave any gear in the water!

 Data entry: